irinasaiz/Task-Manager-App/README.md

 TaskManager is an application that allows users to create, update and delete tasks.

+The backend of the application is implemented with .NET and ASP.NET Core.
+It provides HTTP endpoints that receive CRUD commands.

+In the first part of the implementation, only the backend was present and Swagger was used for the development process.
+Swagger is still present in the final version.

+The frontend is a React application that provides an UI for interacting with the resources.
+It communicates with the .NET backend API over HTTP using Axios.

 ## 1. How to run the app:
 1. Start the backend
 Load the TaskManagerApp.sln solution file in Visual Studio and start the app.